andykorth/oogcapitalmanagement/content/ADI-gateway-cooperative.md

 Why use this model?
 At the moment, any gateway constructed falls under the control of the government of the planet it is build around.
 A hostile but coordinated group could seize the gateway from the group that constructed it.
 By bringing many stakeholders to the table, the co-op model incentivizes the good behavior of a large number of members.
 This allows the entire interested Antares community to participate and act as a self-interested voting block.

+Shareholders own a portion of the entire network, because each gateway in the network becomes more valuable each time the network is extended.
+Assigning individual contributions to specific gateways is impractical and unfair, because some gateways are likely to be more profitable than others.

 # The Spreadsheet:

 Material pledges, cash contributions, and all gateway business is managed on this sheet.
 You can add your pledges directly to this sheet: